 We are located in the Garfield Courts Professional Complex, just a bit east of downtown and Boardman Lake on S. Garfield Ave., south of 8th Street, between Hannah and Center Streets, on the west side between the AutoWash and TAAR Realtor’s Association.
 We’re in the center building, #812.
-Use the entrance marked Main Entrance, go up the stairs and straight back, and you’ll see our waiting area.
+Use the entrance marked Main Entrance, go up the stairs and straight back, and you’ll see our doors.
 Due to surrounding healthcare offices, this quiet area cannot accommodate cell phone conversations, and is reserved for scheduled clients only.
 Companions may choose to wait directly across the street at Edson Farms’ counter-service cafe.
 For the single-occupant unisex restrooms, turn left at the top of the stairs.
 There is no elevator; please let us know if you need off-site appointments* instead. [*Additional fees apply for off-site appointments.]

 It would be an honor to be part of your processing loss in any number of areas of your life, from family members and loved ones including pets, to losses involving home, career, any type of relationship, or health.
 Jules has led numerous support groups, and continues to provide bereavement counseling/coaching on a one-to-one basis.
 There is absolutely no “correct” way to grieve, but this is probably not the right time for you to isolate yourself.
 Please reach out.